SEO Tutorial Domain Name Optimization updated February 2014.

 The Right Domain Name helps with Search Engine Rankings

 There is a direct search engine optimization benefit to using keyword rich hyphenated domain names (and directory/filenames).
-Google and other search engines using Googles database (AOL, Netscape etc…) will give every page of a site a fair boost for singular and hyphenated words within the domain name, even when the word isn’t used in the code.
+Google and other search engines using Googles database (AOL, Netscape etc…) will give every page of a site a small boost for singular and hyphenated words within the domain name, even when the word isn’t used in the code.
 Yahoo and MSN also give a SERPs boost, but it’s much smaller than seen with Google.

 Having a keyword within the URL will alone result in a boost for that keyword for every page of the site, so your domain name should ideally contain your most important keyword.

 Indirect SEO Benefits to Domain and Business Name Choice